kubernetes/community/community/developer-summit-2016/application_service_definition_notes.md

 * Reduce the verbosity of injecting configmaps.
 We want to simplify the main kubernetes API.
 For example, there should be a way to map all variables to ENV as one statement.
 * Document where things are hard to understand with deployments.
 * Document where things don't work with minikube and deployments.
-* Document what's the path from minecraft.jar to running it on a kubernetes cluster?
+* Document what's the path from minecraft.jar to running it on a kubernetes cluster.